 - F. Effective April 21, 2005 in compliance with HIPAA Security regulations, the Trust will: - 1.
-Implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality, integrity and availability of electronic PHI that it creates, receives, maintains or transmits on behalf of the group health plan, - 2.
-Ensure that the adequate separation discussed in D above, specific to electronic PHI, is supported by reasonable and appropriate security measures, - 3.
-Ensure that any agent, including a subcontractor, to whom it provides electronic PHI agrees to implement reasonable and appropriate security measures to protect the electronic PHI, and - Report to the Plan any security incident of which it becomes aware concerning electronic PHI. - G. Hybrid Entity: For purposes of complying with the HIPAA Privacy rules, this Plan is a "hybrid entity" because it has both group health plan functions (a health care component of the entity) and non-group health plan functions.
+Implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality, integrity and availability of electronic PHI that it creates, receives, maintains or transmits on behalf of the group health plan,

+- 2. Ensure that the adequate separation discussed in D above, specific to electronic PHI, is supported by reasonable and appropriate security measures, - 3.
+Ensure that any agent, including a subcontractor, to whom it provides electronic PHI agrees to implement reasonable and appropriate security measures to protect the electronic PHI, and - 4.
+Report to the Plan any security incident of which it becomes aware concerning electronic PHI. - G. Hybrid Entity: For purposes of complying with the HIPAA Privacy rules, the Plan is a "hybrid entity" because it has both group health plan functions (a health care component of the entity) and non-group health plan functions.
 The Plan designates that its health care group health plan functions are covered by the privacy rules.
 The health care group health plan functions include the self-funded medical plan options, self-funded dental plan options, self-funded vision plan options, wellness program, COBRA administration and Health Flexible Spending Account (FSA) administration.

+VII.
+Exclusion of General Damages

+Liability under this Summary Plan Document for benefits conferred hereunder, including recovery under any claim or breach of the Plan, shall be limited to the actual benefits for Covered Services as provided herein and shall specifically exclude any claim for general damages, including but not limited to, alleged pain, suffering or mental anguish, or for economic loss, or consequential loss or damages.

 VIII.
-Exclusion of General Damages

-Liability under this Plan for benefits conferred hereunder, including recovery under any claim or breach of this Plan, is limited to the actual benefits for Covered Services as provided herein and shall specifically exclude any claim for general damages, including but not limited to, alleged pain, suffering or mental anguish, or for economic loss, or consequential loss or damages.

-IX.
 Payment of Benefits

-Blue Cross of Idaho provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.
+The Contract Administrator (Blue Cross of Idaho) provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.

-A. BCI, on behalf of the Plan Administrator, is authorized by the Participant to make payments directly to Providers rendering Covered Services to the Participant for benefits provided under this Plan.

-Notwithstanding this authorization, BCI, on behalf of the Plan Administrator, reserves and shall have the right to make such payments directly to the Participant.
-Except as provided by law, BCI's right, on behalf of the Plan Administrator, to pay a Participant directly is not assignable by a Participant nor can it be waived without BCI's concurrence, on behalf of the Plan Administrator, nor may the right to receive benefits for Covered Services under this Plan be transferred or assigned, either before or after Covered Services are rendered.
-Payments will also be made in accordance with any assignment of rights required by state Medicaid plan.

-B. Blue Cross of Idaho prohibits direct or indirect payment by third parties unless it meets the standards set below.
+- A. The Contract Administrator, on behalf of the Plan Administrator, is authorized by the Participant to make payments directly to Providers rendering Covered Services to the Participant for benefits provided under the Plan.
+Notwithstanding this authorization, the Contract Administrator, on behalf of the Plan Administrator, reserves and shall have the right to make such payments directly to the Participant.
+Except as provided by law, the Contract Administrator's right, on behalf of the Plan Administrator, to pay a Participant directly is not assignable by a Participant nor can it be waived without the Contract Administrator's concurrence, on behalf of the Plan Administrator, nor may the right to receive benefits for Covered Services under this Summary Plan Document be transferred or assigned, either before or after Covered Services are rendered.
+Payments will also be made in accordance with any assignment of rights required by state Medicaid plan. - B. The Contract Administrator and the Plan Administrator prohibit direct or indirect payment by third parties unless it meets the standards set below.

-Family, friends, religious institutions, private, not-for-profit foundations such as Indian tribes, tribal organizations, urban Indian organizations, state and federal government programs or grantees or subgrantees such as the Ryan White HIV/AIDS Program and other similar entities are not prohibited from paying contribution on behalf of an individual receiving medical treatment.
+Family, friends, religious institutions, private, not-for-profit foundations such as Indian tribes, tribal organizations, urban Indian organizations, state and federal government programs or grantees or sub-grantees such as the Ryan White HIV/AIDS Program and other similar entities are not prohibited from paying contribution on behalf of an individual receiving medical treatment.
 Cost Sharing contributions made from permitted third parties will be applied to the Participants applicable Deductible and/or Out-of-Pocket Limit.

-Each of the following criteria must be met for BCI to accept a third party payment:
+Each of the following criteria must be met for the Contract Administrator or the Plan Administrator to accept a third party payment: